Protocol Documentation

 Overview

 The OpenDisplay protocol enables communication between client applications (running on computers, smartphones, or web browsers) and e-paper display devices.
-The protocol currently uses Bluetooth Low Energy (BLE) for wireless communication, with WiFi support coming soon.
+OpenDisplay Flex uses Bluetooth Low Energy (BLE) and optionally the same command set over Wi‑Fi (TCP to the device on the LAN).
+The simplified OpenDisplay standard is BLE-first, with a separate Wi‑Fi appendix for another deployment style.
 Clients can configure devices, read status information, and send image data for display.

 The OpenDisplay protocol consists of two standards: